isbeorn/nina.docs/docs/sequencer/simple/simple.md

     Pressing this button will generate an advanced sequence and send it to the [advanced sequencer](../advanced/advanced.md).
 This will allow a much more granular adjustment of the sequence.

     !!! note
-        Pressing the build sequence button after having changed something on the advanced sequencer will overwrite the whole advanced sequence that was already present in the advaanced sequencer tab!
+        Pressing the build sequence button after having changed something on the advanced sequencer will overwrite the whole advanced sequence that was already present in the advanced sequencer tab!

 2. **Start Sequence**